NYC's go-to for authentic Thai! Think best-ever Drunken Noodles & amazing soft-shell crab. A must-try for Thai food lovers.

 Important Note

-While generally highly praised, some users have noted that certain dishes can be on the pricier side, and one user had a negative experience with the mango avocado salad.
+Some users have noted that certain dishes can be more expensive compared to other Thai restaurants in the area, and one user had a negative experience with the mango avocado salad.

 Neutral"A user commented that the fourth photo in the post resembled something from the video game Half Life."